One of many spectacular views from the Panorama Trail

 With so many incredible places to explore in Switzerland, many people spend only a few days in the Jungfrau region before heading to other destinations.
 After spending 10 days in Switzerland, we’ve put together an itinerary that highlights what we believe are the best experiences in this part of the country.
 However, if you have more time or if certain activities aren’t feasible, here are some alternative options:

-Interlaken Itinerary – Other Ideas
+Interlaken Itinerary – Alternative Ideas

 Schilthorn – Piz Gloria